Burmese numerals: Zero to ten

 These pronunciation shifts are exclusively confined to spoken Burmese and are not spelt any differently.

 Ten to a million

+While the Burmese numbers from 'hundred' to 'ten thousand' are etymologically traced back to the Proto-Sino-Tibetan language, the numbers for 'hundred thousand' may be an areal word.
+The numbers beyond 'million' are derived from Pali.

 1 Shifts to voiced consonant following three, four, five, and nine.

 2 Athinche (အသင်္ချေ) sometimes could mean "too large to be counted".

 Ten to nineteen are almost always expressed without including တစ် (one).

 Another pronunciation rule shifts numerical place name (the tens, hundreds and thousands place) from the low tone to the creaky tone.